List of EastEnders characters introduced in 2016: Shakil Kazemi

 Shakil is told by a teacher that he has been invited to a music summer school because of his talent for creating electronic music, and though he initially refuses to attend, he later agrees to apply.
-He discovers Keegan has stolen a gang member's bicycle and insists he return it, showing Keegan images of him on social media with the bicycle, and telling him that the gang are looking for him.
+He and Bex grow closer again and attempt to re start their relationship again.
+However, Shakil discovers Keegan has stolen a gang member's bicycle and insists he return it, showing Keegan images of him on social media with the bicycle, and telling him that the gang are looking for him.
 When Keegan is in the toilets, Shakil tries to secretly return the bicycle.
 Keegan realises he has gone and sees the gang, one of whom stabs him in the neck in an alleyway, Shakil emerges, and has been stabbed in the back.
 Shakil tries to find help whilst wounded, but eventually collapses into a bush in the Albert Square gardens whilst Keegan is rushed to hospital by Mick Carter (Danny Dyer).
 Shakil is later found and also taken to hospital in critical condition.
 Despite efforts to rescue him, he is later pronounced dead after hospital staff are unable to resuscitate him, devastating Kush and Carmel.

 It was reported that Shakil arrives in Walford to try and reunite his divorced parents, but soon finds a romance of his own.
 Of his casting, Jafargholi said, "I'm so excited to be joining the show.
 I've been a fan since I was a little kid so to now be a part of something so iconic is an honour.
 I'm also really excited to be working with a legend such as Bonnie Langford.
 I'm having so much fun playing her son and can't wait for people to finally meet Shaki."